underwriteyourlife/officialsite/_posts/2017-10-09-Rosemary Honey Pull-Apart Rolls.md

 # Rosemary Honey Pull-Apart Rolls

 While I love baking, these rolls are by far the most fun for me to bake.
 I am not sure if its chopping the rosemary or just playing with the delicious-smelling dough, but baking and eating these always puts a smile on my face.
+I first found this recipe on [All Recipes](http://allrecipes.com/recipe/230749/rosemary-pull-apart-dinner-rolls/) and they have never let me down.
 In addition, if you take the time to rise the dough once you've shaped the rolls, you can make them "pull-apart" rolls and impress both your roommates and yourself!

 <figure class="third">
   <img src="{{ site.url }}/images/Meal Prep/Week 5/RosemaryRolls/Better Close up of Rolls.jpg">